Hyundai Bayon review

 Premium is next and adds 17-inch wheels, tinted windows, LED headlights and a larger 10.25-inch touchscreen.
 Top-spec Ultimate trim has some extra kit including a Bose stereo and upgraded trim but it’s probably not worth the upgrade.

-Prices start at around £20,000, and go up to about £26,000, so the Bayon is pretty competitive considering how much kit you get even on the entry-level cars.
+Prices start at around £21,000, rising to £27,000, so the Bayon is pretty competitive considering how much kit you get even on the entry-level cars.
 The Bayon is easy to drive, comfortable and practical, so it’s well worth considering.

 In this review